top of page

 Historical Dates In Liberia

-• 1847 - A constitution modeled on that of the US is drawn up, and Liberia becomes independent.
+• 1847 - Liberia adopts a constitution modeled after that of the United States and gains independence.

-• 1917 - Liberia declares war on Germany, giving the Allies a base in West Africa.
+• 1917 - Liberia declares war on Germany, providing the Allies with a strategic base in West Africa.

-• 1980 - Master Sergeant Samuel Doe carries out a military coup ousting and publicly executing President William Tolbert and 13 of his aides.
+• 1980 - Master Sergeant Samuel Doe leads a military coup, overthrowing and publicly executing President William Tolbert and 13 of his aides.

-• 1985 - Samuel K. Doe wins the presidential election one year after his regime allowed the return of political parties following pressure from the United States and other creditors.
+• 1985 - Samuel K. Doe wins the presidential election following the reinstatement of political parties under international pressure.

-• 1989-2003 - Civil war.
-Up to 250,000 are killed, while thousands more are mutilated and raped, often by armies of drugged child soldiers led by ruthless warlords.
+• 1989-2003 - Civil war erupts, resulting in up to 250,000 deaths and widespread atrocities perpetrated by armies of child soldiers under ruthless warlords.

-• 2005 - Ellen Johnson Sirleaf becomes the first woman to be elected as an African head of state.
+• 2005 - Ellen Johnson Sirleaf is elected as Liberia's first female head of state.

-• 2018-01-22 - George Weah became Liberia's president, the first African football superstar to become a president of a republic.
+• 2018-01-22 - George Weah assumes the presidency, becoming the first African football superstar to lead a republic as president.

 bottom of page